-The return covers the financial year 1 July 2015 to 30 June 2016.
-The AEC contacts the people and organisations identified as 'Donors' on political party returns to advise them of their financial disclosure obligations under the Act.
-This does not absolve donors who are not contacted from completing and submitting returns.
+The return covers the financial year 1 July 2016 to 30 June 2017.
+The AEC does contact the people and organisations identified as 'Donors' on political party returns to advise them of their financial disclosure obligations under the Electoral Act.
+It is important to note this does not absolve donors who are not contacted from completing and submitting returns.